 Alright!
-Things worked out and you just stuck the buck of a lifetime on opening weekend of bow season.
+Things worked out and you just stuck the buck of a lifetime.
 Unfortunately, it also ran out of sight immediately after impact.

 There are four things that this blood trail will tell you if you know what you are looking for.
 Good luck!

 1. Moment of Impact

 Every bow shot will have a mixture of the below.
 Depending on that mixture, you should have a good idea how lethal your shot was.